-Cost- how has budget been arrived at? will construction budget be sufficient to deliver the change of use refurbishment required in terms of modification to the building fabric and services to provide a comfortable working environment?
+Cost- how has budget been arrived at?
+Will construction budget be sufficient to deliver the change of use refurbishment required in terms of modification to the building fabric and services to provide a comfortable working environment?

-Beyond the high-level observations regarding increasing the funding ask described above, will the construction budget be sufficient to - support environmental, decarbonising and servicing strategies required to complying with policies outlined in HBC's Climate Change Action plan 2022-27.
+Beyond the high-level observations regarding increasing the funding ask described above, will the construction budget be sufficient to support environmental, decarbonising and servicing strategies required to comply with policies outlined in HBC's Climate Change Action plan 2022-27, and HBC's commitment to reducing carbon emissions towards net zero by 2040?